* Dow, S&P 500 down more than 10 pct from Jan. 26 record highs

 * BOE's hawkish message lifts sterling, gilt yields

 * Sentiment in stock markets remains frail (Updates with closing U.S. markets' levels)

 NEW YORK, Feb 8 (Reuters) - The selloff in world stock indexes deepened on Thursday, with the fall in U.S. stocks confirming a correction for the market, in another volatile session stirred by concern over rising bond yields.

-The S&P 500 ended down 3.8 percent and the Dow finished down 4.2 percent.
+The S&P 500 ended down 3.8 percent and the Dow ended down 4.2 percent.
 With those declines, the indexes confirmed they were in correction territory, both falling more than 10 percent from their Jan.
-26 record highs and leaving investors worried about how much longer the selloff will last.
+26 record highs and leaving investors worried about how much longer the selloff may go.

 U.S. stocks began to wobble last Friday after a healthy U.S. labor market report sparked a spike in bond yields and fears of rising inflation.

 Equity investors are worried the likelihood of a stronger U.S. economy and higher inflation could lead the Federal Reserve to boost interest rates more times than previously anticipated.

 "At this point a lot of it is about risk assets," said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets in New York.